Clinical Experimental Immunology

-The main macro-areas of research of our unit include:
+The main macro-areas of research of our research interest include:

 Dr. Clara Di Vito, Ph.D. – Senior Investigator

 Dr. Francesca Calcaterra, Ph.D – Senior Investigator

 If you want to know more, you can contact us at: